 In addition to asking thought-provoking questions, you can also use your interview as an opportunity to demonstrate your knowledge and experience.
-Throw in personal anecdotes or statistics to remind your interviewers of your past achievements that would make you such a valuable addition to the team.
+Throw in personal anecdotes or statistics to remind your interviewers of your past achievements that would make you a valuable team member.

 Follow Up With Your Interviewer

 Don’t allow yourself to be lost amongst 40 other job candidates!
 Send a handwritten letter or email to follow up with your interviewer.
-It’s best to do it within 24 hours so that the memory of your interview is still fresh.
-This follow up needn’t be, and shouldn’t be long.
+It’s best to do it within 24 hours to keep your interview’s memory fresh.
+This follow-up needn’t be and shouldn’t be long.
 Just thank your interviewer for her time and reiterate your interest in the job opportunity.

 Depending on the tone of your interview, you can also consider tossing in a humorous aside or mentioning a particularly memorable exchange during the interview.
 The more you can personalize yourself and stick out in your interviewer’s mind, the better!

-Above and beyond everything else, remember that your interview is an opportunity to showcase your best qualities and have a conversation that demonstrates your capabilities.
+Above and beyond everything else, remember that your interview is an opportunity to showcase your best qualities and have a conversation demonstrating your capabilities.
 With a bit of practice and preparation, acing this step on the path to your dream job is definitely within reach.